cymylau/FiveOhOh/README.md

 ```
 produces a distribution of 40% 200, 40% 500, 20% 503.

-**Don't trust me**
+---
+## No Trust!

-Clone this repo, review the code and build it yourself!
+Clone this repo, review the code, build it yourself and make any changes you like!